Rakeshkumar-7/image-enhancement-deep-learning/README.md

 ![Flow Diagram](https://imgur.com/SzMLASZ.png)

-This was done as a project to my University course "Video Analytics" in which we learn about images, videos, compression, enhancement, motion detection, textures, etc
+This was done as a project to my University course "CSE3043 - Video Analytics" in which we learn about images, videos, compression, enhancement, motion detection, textures, etc